w3f/polkadot-wiki/docs/learn/how-to/see-staking-rewards.md

 * * *

-If you are more of a visual learner, check this video guide.
+If you're more of a visual learner, check this video guide.
 You can skip to 13:15 to see how to check your staking rewards:

 [Staking on Polkadot: The After-Staking using the Dashboard](https://www.youtube.com/watch?v=58pIe8tt2o4&t=795s)